telerik/ajax-docs/controls/grid/performance/optimizing-viewstate-usage.md

 When having **EnableViewState** set to false, RadGrid will use the control state of the host Page to store only the absolutely necessary bits of data that preserve the current paging, sorting, and filtering state.

 Some operations in Telerik RadGrid like data extraction through the **ExtractValuesFromItem** method, grouping, hierarchical views expand/collapse, custom edit forms (WebUserControl and FormTemplate) require that the **EnableViewState** is set to **true**.
 If no data is persisted for items in Telerik RadGrid (**EnableViewState=false**), then the state of items is lost after postback.
 Generally, data-source persistence optimization should be used if the small size/speed of a Page, showing RadGrid, is crucial for the application.
-If ViewState optimization is enabled, RadGrid will fire **NeedDataSource** and will bind after each post back to restore its items.**RadGrid** and its TableView manage the state of the following features while the**EnableViewState** property is set to **False**:
+If ViewState optimization is enabled, RadGrid will fire **NeedDataSource** and will bind after each post back to restore its items. **RadGrid** and its TableView manage the state of the following features while the **EnableViewState** property is set to **False**:

 * Indexes of selected items.
-Because of design limitations RadGrid only persists the selected items on the first postback.Any subsequent postbacks will clear the SelectedIndexes collection and thus will deselect the items.
-Possible work-around is to call the saveClientState() function of RadGridwhich will save the selected items in the client-state of the control.
+Because of design limitations RadGrid only persists the selected items on the first postback.
+Any subsequent postbacks will clear the SelectedIndexes collection and thus will deselect the items.
+Possible work-around is to call the saveClientState() function of RadGrid which will save the selected items in the client-state of the control.
 The same rule applies for selected cells.

 * Indexes of edited items